-You’ve found a patient is hyperglycaemic & either they are ketotic or have significant hyperglycaemia (>30mmol/L) and so you suspect DKA or HHS respectively.
+You’ve found an unwell dehydrated, diabetic patient who is hyperglycaemic.
+They are ketotic or have significant hyperglycaemia alone (>30mmol/L) at a first glance, and so you suspect Diabetic Ketoacidosis (DKA) or Hyperosmolar Hyperglycaemic State (HHS) respectively.

 Diabetic Ketoacidosis (DKA)